postgres/pgweb/docs/dev_install.rst

    installation::

    ./manage.py syncdb

 #.
+A few functions are required, or at least recommended in order to
+   test all of the system.
+The SQL scripts in the directory sql/ needs to be run in the database.
+Note that for a local dev install without varnish frontends, you should use the *varnish_local.sql* script, and not use the *varnish.sql* script.

+#.
 To load some initial data for some tables (far from all at this
    point), in the pgweb directory, run the following command::